epoc-ed/epoc-utils/README.md

-# config-client
+# epoc-utils

-Configuration client for the Jungfrau software
+Tools related to the running of experiments and organization of data

+## ConfigurationClient